 Fun fact: Your enamel is the strongest material in the human body.
 It is even stronger than your bones.

 It might surprise you how many drinks are acidic and pose a risk to your enamel's health.
 Even beverages that offer health benefits like fruit juice can be tough on your teeth.
-Any flavor or type of drink can be acidic, depending on the ingredients, additives, and formulation.
+Any flavour or type of drink can be acidic, depending on the ingredients, additives, and formulation.

 It's essential to remember that even sugar-free drinks can be acidic.
 Carbonation raises every drink's acidity, so any bubbly beverage is likely to be harmful to your dental health over time.